 Theories of globalization also supply a relevant framework for this study.
-Specifically, as an explanation for the PHH, which postulates that the capacity of innovation to diminish emissions might be distorted through developed countries using developing states as pollution havens.
+Specifically, as an explanation for the PHH, which implies that the capacity of innovation to diminish emissions might be distorted through developed countries using developing states as pollution havens.
 Pollution-intensive industries disproportionately inclined to relocate from developed countries since environmental regulatory regimes in less developed countries were less stringent or even weak (Yilanci et al., 2020).
 In terms of globalization, the PHH might be interpreted as reflective of a ‘transplanetary process or set of processes involving increasing liquidity and multidirectional flows’ (Ritzer and Dean, 2015, 2).
-The PHH connects with the substantive literature discussing globalization within climate change (Bu et al. 2016).
+The PHH connects with the substantive literature discussing globalization within climate change (Bu et al., 2016).
 For example, through intensifying depletion of natural resources in developing countries (Barkin, 2003) and generating wasteful additional transportation costs, thus accelerating global environmental damage, not least through additional GHG emissions (Olsthoorn, 2003).
 This stand of reasoning associates the PHH with skepticism about climate capitalism, through illustrating capacity to alter the location of pollution rather than ameliorate its intensity.

 2.4 Data and Methodology used in the Innovation and emissions studies

-Existing scholarship about the effects from innovation on CO2 or GHG emissions has been geographically constricted, for example through having a focus on one country (Lee and Min, 2015; Ali et al., 2016; Shahbaz et al., 2018; Wang et al., 2012; Zhang et al.,2017).
-Other studies were restricted to groups of often similar countries such as OECD states (Alvarez-Herranz, 2017; Balsalobre-Lorente et al., 2019; Cheng et al., 2019; Ganda, 2019; Hashmi and Alam, 2019; Mensah et al., 2018)); a cohort of developed economies (Garrone and Girilli, 2010), G20 states (Erdogan et al., 2020), G7 countries (Churchill et al., 2019); or the US, EU and China (Fernandez et al., 2018).
-Dauda et al. (2019) and Chen and Lei (2018) incorporated both developed and developing countries into their analysis, however those studies covered only 16 and 30 countries respectively.
+Existing scholarship about the effects from innovation on CO2 or GHG emissions has been geographically constricted, for example through having a focus on one country (Ali et al., 2016; Lee and Min, 2015; Shahbaz et al., 2018; Wang et al., 2012; Zhang et al.,2017).
+Other studies were restricted to groups of often similar countries such as OECD states (Alvarez-Herranz, et al., 2017; Balsalobre-Lorente et al., 2019; Cheng et al., 2019; Ganda, 2019; Hashmi and Alam, 2019; Mensah et al., 2018); a cohort of developed economies (Garrone and Girilli, 2010), G20 states (Erdogan et al., 2020), G7 countries (Churchill et al., 2019); or the US, EU and China (Fernandez et al., 2018).
+Dauda et al. (2019) and Chen and Lei (2018) incorporated groups of both developed and developing countries into their analysis, however those studies covered only 18 and 30 countries respectively.

-Most relevant studies, including 15 of the 18 cited in table one, used CO2 as the emissions proxy.
-The others used GHGs (Balsalobre-Lorente et al., 2019) or the idea of CO2 equivalent GHGs (Garrone and Grilli, 2010; Fernandez et al., 2018) which measures the mass of GHGs in terms of CO2.
-However, those three studies neglected to specify the composition of gaseous indices or indicate the sources of their data.
-These studies also varied in terms of whether they used total (see, for example Ali et al., 2016; Churchill et al., 2019) or per capita (see, for example, Alvarez-Herranz et al., 2017; Cheng et al., 2019) emissions.
+Most relevant studies, including 15 of the 18 cited in table 1, used CO2 as the emissions proxy.
+The others used GHGs (Balsalobre-Lorente et al., 2019) or the idea of CO2 equivalent GHGs (Fernandez et al., 2018; Garrone and Grilli, 2010) which measures the mass of GHGs in terms of CO2.
+However, those three studies neglected to specify the composition of gaseous indices or indicate the sources of their data.Studies also varied in terms of whether they used total (see, for example, Ali et al., 2016; Churchill et al., 2019) or per capita (see, for example, Alvarez-Herranz et al., 2017; Cheng et al., 2019) emissions.
 Regarding the innovation proxy, patent applications or research and development/research development and demonstration expenditure were frequently deployed.
-Occasionally, scholars used alternatives such as number of researchers or internet usage.
-In terms of the methods, use of panel data was extensive, for example some form of panel data analysis was used in 10 of the 18 studies cited in table one.
+Occasionally, scholars used alternatives such as the number of researchers or internet usage.
+In terms of the methods, use of panel data was extensive, for example some form of panel data analysis was used in 10 of the 18 studies cited in table 1.

 2.3 Empirical Developments: Innovation and GHG (CO2) emissions

 In relation to capitalism, economic development or economic growth, innovation definitions have incorporated recurrent themes such as responsiveness to markets, improvement and technical change.
-For example, Mensah et al. (2018, 29680), paraphrased the concept as ‘the application of better solutions that meet new requirements, unarticulated needs, or existing market needs through more effective products, processes, services or technologies’.
+For example, Mensah et al. (2018, 29,680), paraphrased the concept as ‘the application of better solutions that meet new requirements, unarticulated needs, or existing market needs through more effective products, processes, services or technologies’.
 Empirical studies deploying credible quantitative proxies to test research questions and hypotheses.